 - Hog Farm Laundry Soap Solids is an EPA registered disinfectant.
 However, the solid tablets should not be used in HE washers.
 They also make a powdered version, which they say is “not yet certified” as an EPA registered disinfectant, but contains the same germ-killing ingredients.
 Learn more here.

 - Lysol Laundry Sanitizer advertises that it kills 99.9% of bacteria.
 Learn more here.
 However, one of our site users (Thanks Jan!) commented below that Lysol may be dangerous to cats, so use caution when considering this option for pet bedding items or any other linens your cat regularly uses.
+Also, the label states that this product should be added to the rinse cycle and allowed to stay there for 16 minutes, so consider if your washer is able to be paused on the rinse cycle or how long your rinse cycle lasts.

 - Hunter’s Edge Silver Laundry Detergent contains silver, which can kill bacteria.
 Learn more here.

 - Consider using Dr. Bronner’s Castile Soaps or Sal Suds in place of your regular laundry detergent.
 They are all natural and are incredibly effective as a soap.
 They also contain essential oils, which have disinfecting properties.
+Be sure to use a product that does not contain essential oils for use on pet bedding as many are toxic to dogs and/or cats.

 Using Essential Oils